 Marsha Elmore was a camper at Waldemar in the 50's and later returned to Waldemar as a counselor during her college years.
 After Marsha returned as a counselor for the second time in the 70's, she and her husband Dale bought the camp in 1979 from the Johnson family.
-Marsha grew up in Beaumont , Texas and attended Beaumont High and then attended Sullins and graduated from Southern Methodist University.
+Marsha grew up in Beaumont, Texas and attended Beaumont High, then attended Sullins and graduated from Southern Methodist University.
 She married Dale Elmore in the early 60's and had three children, Teak, Meg, and Josh.
 In 1979, her father Dr. Dudley English and the family moved to Camp Waldemar from Beaumont.
 Alongside Dale, they lead Waldemar together until 2012 when Dale passed away.
 Their daughter, Meg Elmore Clark, took over as director in the summer of 1999 through summer 2008.
-In Fall of 2008 Meg and her family moved on to pursue additional camping endeavors and her mother Marsha gladly assumed the responsibilities of director for summer 2009 until the present.
-She is now joined by most her family . . .
-Teak, George Anne, Linda Pipkin, Liz Pohl, Laura Pipkin and Catherine Pickens.
-So truly it is a family affair!
+In Fall of 2008, Meg and her family moved on to pursue additional camping endeavors and her mother Marsha gladly assumed the responsibilities of director for summer 2009 and now co-directs long terms with George Anne.
+Joined by most of her family, her son Teak Elmore, her sister Linda Pipkin and nieces Liz Pohl, Laura Pipkin, and Catherine Pickens, it is truly a family affair!

 She is a lifelong cowgirl and loves riding horses and traveling with her Hats On Gang to this day.
 She is an accomplished painter and sculptor and many of her pieces can be seen gracing the grounds of Waldemar.
 There is not much that Marsha can not do.
 She is an avid sports woman and enjoys many activities including tennis, fishing, hiking, sailing, hunting and pickle ball.
 She has designed and built homes and is quite handy with tools and machinery.
 The Elmore family strives to continue the traditions set forth by its founder Ora Johnson in 1926.